zzyiwei/gcc-dse-repro/README.rst

 The bug exists in all recent GCC releases, and is worse in GCC-15.

+- NOT A GCC BUG...This turns out to be an indeed violation of strict aliasing rule.
+See https://gcc.gnu.org/bugzilla/show_bug.cgi?id=124148 for details.

 Below is an example with Debian stock GCC-14:

 .. code-block:: sh